Present Perfect Continuous ESL Activities, Games and Worksheets

 ESL Present Perfect Continuous Board Game - Speaking and Grammar: True or False, Impromptu Speech, Guessing, Communicative Practice - Group Work - Upper-intermediate (B2) - 30 minutes

 In this fun present perfect continuous board game, students give true or false information about themselves using the present perfect continuous tense.
-Players take it in turns to roll the dice and move their counter along the board.
+Players take turns rolling the dice and moving their counter along the board.
 When a player lands on a square, they pick up a true or false card.
 The player then talks about the topic on the square using the present perfect continuous tense, giving either true or false information as indicated on the card.
 When the player has finished talking, the other students guess whether the player's answer is true or false.
 The player then reveals the answer.
 The students who guessed correctly each score one point.
 When a player reaches the finish, the game ends and students add up their points.
 The student with the most points wins the game.

 Present Perfect Continuous Board Game Preview